 What we need is a vaccine

 No licensed vaccines currently exist against GBS, but PATH is hoping to change that.
-We’re working with the Biovac Institute in South Africa, Inventprise, and other partners to develop a GBS vaccine that can be delivered to pregnant women, who would then pass on the protective antibodies to their babies and eliminate the chance of newborn infection.
+We’re working with Seattle-area biotechnology company Inventprise to develop a GBS vaccine that can be delivered to pregnant women, who would then pass on the protective antibodies to their babies and eliminate the chance of newborn infection.

 A GBS vaccine has huge potential all over the world, but would be revolutionary in low-resource countries that have limited access to existing interventions.
-South Africa has one of the highest rates of GBS disease, with approximately 3,000 babies born annually with the disease.
-Of those babies, an estimated 500 won’t survive the infection, and 700 will be left with severe, lifelong disabilities.
+Studies estimate GBS could be responsible for as many as 3.5 million preterm births and 150,000 stillbirths and infant deaths annually.
 Many countries underestimate disease incidence; other countries simply don’t have impact numbers at all.

 A vaccine, developed specifically with low-resource countries in mind, would provide infants around the world with access to the crucial protection they need against GBS.